michael-ezeanioma/deep-learning-challenge/README.md

 __4. Neural Network Performance Report:__

-Summarizes model performance using key classification metrics.

-Evaluates the model’s ability to predict funding success.

-Provides recommendations on further improvements or alternative modeling approaches.
+The model's performance is evaluated using key metrics to assess its ability to predict funding success, with recommendations for improvements or alternative approaches.

 # Files